 - Water bulbs in pots occasionally during their growing period, so that the compost is slightly moist but not soggy.

 - For the best flowers, apply a general-purpose fertiliser to borders in early spring when the bulbs start flowering.
 This helps them to build up their food reserves again for next year’s flowers.
 If you are planning to re-use bulbs grown in pots, feed the plants fortnightly with a liquid high-potash feed (such as Tomorite tomato feed), and keep doing this for six weeks after flowering finishes.

 - Once flowering has finished, cut the flower stems down to the base but leave the foliage to die back naturally.
 This can mean the plants look a bit untidy for a few weeks, but it’s essential to allow the leaves to restock the bulbs’ food store for next year’s flowers.
 Keep watering during this period.

 - Once the leaves have yellowed, cut them back to ground level.

 Most bulbs will grow happily where they are planted year after year, but there are occasions where you’ll need to lift (dig up) and store bulbs, for example:

 When digging up clumps to divide and re-plant, wait until flowering has finished but the foliage is still green.
-Use a garden fork to carefully lift the clump, then tease it apart into smaller clumps and replant.
+Use a garden fork to carefully lift the clump and then tease it apart into smaller clumps to replant.
 Water well after planting.

 With such great results for so little effort, planting bulbs is one of the most satisfying things to do in a garden.
 Why not add some bulbs to your garden this year?